NUS-HPC-AI-Lab/Neural-Network-Diffusion/README.md

 </figcaption>
 </p>

 > **Abstract:** Diffusion models have achieved remarkable success in image and video generation.
-> In this work, we demonstrate that diffusion models can also generate high-performing neural network parameters.
+> In this work, we demonstrate that diffusion models can also *generate high-performing neural network parameters*.
-> Our approach is simple, utilizing an autoencoder and a standard latent diffusion model.
+> Our approach is simple, utilizing an autoencoder and a diffusion model.
-> The autoencoder extracts latent representations of the trained network parameters.
+> The autoencoder extracts latent representations of a subset of the trained neural network parameters.
-> A diffusion model is then trained to synthesize these latent parameter representations from random noise.
+> Next, a diffusion model is trained to synthesize these latent representations from random noise.
-> It then generates new representations that are passed through the autoencoder's decoder, whose outputs are ready to use as new sets of network parameters.
+> This model then generates new representations, which are passed through the autoencoder's decoder to produce new subsets of high-performing network parameters.
-> Across various architectures and datasets, our diffusion process consistently generates models of comparable or improved performance over SGD-trained models, with minimal additional cost.
+> Across various architectures and datasets, our approach consistently generates models with comparable or improved performance over trained networks, with minimal additional cost.
-> Our results encourage more exploration on the versatile use of diffusion models.
+> Notably, we empirically find that the generated models are not memorizing the trained ones.
+Our results encourage more exploration into the versatile use of diffusion models.

 ## Environment